aka Demon Baby; Little Devil

 Plot

-Rose May and Theo Peers drive their campervan up into the Scottish Highlands.
-Rose is pregnant but as they camp in the outdoors, she begins to withdraw from Theo’s advances.
+Rose May and Theo Peers drive their camper van up into the Scottish Highlands.
+Rose is pregnant and as they camp in the outdoors, she begins to withdraw from Theo’s advances.
 After spending the night in a bothy, Rose is taken over by a spectral figure.

 In reality, Wandering Rose/Demon Baby feels more like an extended short film.
 And one that you expect would have worked far better without trying to be a horror film.
-It would have worked really well at around the 20-30 minute length as a piece about the tension between a couple and the progressive revelations about the pregnancy/abortion that they may or may not have had.
-When it doglegs off into being a horror film as well, it seems to lose it.
+It would have worked well at around the 20-30 minute length as a piece about the tension between a couple and the progressive revelations about the pregnancy/abortion that they may or may not have had.
+When Coz Greenop doglegs off into making it a horror film as well, he seems to lose it.

 Coz Greenop next went on to direct the horror films Dark Beacon (2017) and House Red (2022), along with the non-genre crime film The Last Heist (2022).